 As much as I’d like to think about myself as not very attached to the conveniences of modern day life, every now and then life proves to me the opposite.
-Upon realizing this, I often feel very embarrassed that a minute ago I might have been crying like a little girl over something that wasn’t worth it at all.
+Upon realizing this, I often feel very embarrassed that a minute ago I might have been stressing my head off over something that wasn’t worth it at all.

 You probably know from my previous posts that my husband Rob and I have recently relocated from Alabama to Washington State.
 We’ve moved into a new house less than a week ago, and as of right now, we are still very much looking forward to the moment when all of our worldly posessions finally get delivered to us.
 Until then, we’ve been stuck sleeping on an air mattress, sitting on the floor all evening, eating from paper plates, and – my personal ‘favorite’ – cooking meals in a tiny pot and a frying pan that were purchased at a local thrift store.